port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/github.md

    3. Secret - enter the secret value you specified when creating the webhook;
    4. Under "Which events would you like to trigger this webhook?" - select "Let me select individual events" and select **Pull requests**;
    5. Be sure to keep the "Active" checkbox checked.
+6. Click **Add webhook**

+Done! if you the exporter will begin creating and updating objects from your Kubernetes cluster as Port entities shortly.